Free · Open source · A Critical Error Computing product

 Install.
 Join.
 Claim.
 Access your stuff.

-Install the app, join your network, claim your machines — and your stuff is in hand.
-Add hardware and humans as needed: a box the day a machine needs watching while it's dead, minutes the day you'd rather not.
+Install the app, join your network, claim your machines, and your stuff is in hand.
+Add hardware and humans as needed: a box the day a machine needs watching while it's dead, a technician the day you'd rather not do it yourself.

 picked for this machine